JiguangLi/Blaze_Function/README.md

 <p>The AFS algorithm  allows users to specify 3 parameters:
 <p>order: order represents the spectrum to remove blaze function.
 It is an n by 2 data frame, in which the first column records wavelength and the second column records intensity.
   <br>
-q: a number between 0 and 1.
+<li>q: a number between 0 and 1.
 Under q quantile within each window will be used to fit a local polynomial model.
-The default value is 0.95.
+The default value is 0.95.</li>>
   <br>
-d: the smoothing parameter for local polynomial regression, which is the proportion of neighboring points to be used when fitting at one point.
-The default value is 0.25.
+<li>d: the smoothing parameter for local polynomial regression, which is the proportion of neighboring points to be used when fitting at one point.
+The default value is 0.25.</li>>
 </p>
 <p>The algorithm will return a one dimensional vector with length n, representing the blaze removed spectrum</p>
 <pre>